What exactly is behind a foot fetish?

 As the name suggests, a foot fetish is a sexual preference for feet.
 The technical term for this is podophilia.
 The different types of foot fetishes are much more varied than one would primarily assume.

-For example, the preference may focus on certain areas of the foot such as toes, soles, ankles or metatarsals.
-Others like special details such as foot jewelry, painted nails or footwear.
-Common fetishes include stockings, tights or shoes.
-Others may attach more importance to smell and appearance.
-There are fans of clean, well-groomed feet, while other fetishists expressly like intensely smelling feet.
+For example, preferences may focus on specific areas of the foot, such as toes, soles, ankles, or the midfoot.
+Others may appreciate particular details like foot jewelry, painted nails, or footwear.
+Common fetishes include stockings, tights, or shoes.
+Some people may place more emphasis on smell and appearance, with enthusiasts who prefer clean, well-groomed feet, while other fetishists may specifically enjoy intensely aromatic feet.

 Furthermore, factors such as the size, width and shape of the feet or which toes have which length can play a decisive role.
 A distinction is also made as to whether the active or passive person has a fetish.
 In other words, whether a person likes to do something with their feet or loves it when something is done with their feet.